Netatalk/netatalk/README.md

 The latest macOS at the time of writing (macOS 14 Sonoma) ships with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.

-Compared to other Open Source file sharing solutions such as NFS or FTP, Netatalk delivers high transfer speeds and full integration of Classic Mac OS metadata (resource forks).
+Compared to cross-platform file sharing protocols NFS and FTP, Netatalk delivers full integration of Classic Mac OS metadata (resource forks) and macOS services such as Bonjour, Time Machine, and Spotlight.

-And while Samba is a great option for file sharing now when SMB is the primary file sharing protocol in macOS, Netatalk has reportedly better performance, as well as stronger backwards compatibility with OS X 10.8 Mountain Lion and earlier.
+Compared to [Samba](https://www.samba.org/), Netatalk has [demonstrably faster transfer speeds](https://github.com/Netatalk/netatalk/wiki/Benchmarks), as well as stronger backwards compatibility with OS X 10.8 Mountain Lion and earlier.

-# AppleTalk

-Support for the AppleTalk network stack was removed in Netatalk v3.
-If you need AppleTalk to network very old Macs or Apple II computers, please use *old stable* Netatalk v2.

-Find the latest Netatalk v2 releases in the [Releases section](https://github.com/Netatalk/netatalk/releases?q=%22Netatalk+2%22&expanded=false).

 # Installation